mpessotto-endpoint/end-point-blog/2024/12/the-django-experience.md

 So usually you start a Django project defining the model.
 The Django ORM gives you the tools to manage the migrations abstracting away from the SQL.
-You define the field type using the appropriate class methods.
+You need to define the field types and the relationships (joins and foreign keys) using the appropriate class methods.

 E.g.